carvel-dev/carvel/content/ytt/docs/latest/lang-ref-ytt-schema.md

 ## Overview

+`ytt` schemas are currently in the **experimental** phase.
+To use schema features, include `--enable-experiment-schema`.

 `ytt`'s Schema feature provides a way to verify data value YAML structures and values with the help of annotations.

 A schema allows you to provide default data values, and verify that each data value file provided is type checked and validated against the schema and guaranteed to be proper.

-Using a schema guarantees to templates that all data values exist and are of the correct type.
-The alleviates templates from doing existence and type checks, themselves.

 ---
 ## Defining Schema